 Actions 5.1, 5.2, 5.4 and 5.6 are determined to be effective resulting from the district's efforts in enhancing district and school plans enveloping African American/Black student needs, development of culturally and linguistically responsive teaching practices and curriculum, as demonstrated by growth from base to current year.
-African American/Black students in grades 3rd, 5th, 6th, and 7th met or exceeded standard in CAASPP scores in ELA and Math, (Metric 4A).
+African American/Black students in grades 3rd, 5th, 4th (Math only), 6th, 7th, 8th (Math only), and 11th (ELA only) met or exceeded standard in CAASPP scores in ELA and Math, (Metric 4A).
 More than eighteen percent of all students and African American/Black (AA) students met CSU/UC A-G college entrance requirements, (Metric 4B).
-XXXX percent of administrators at each site that have completed culturally responsive unit design professional development, (Local A).
-XXXX percent of administrators that are incorporating culturally responsive units in their classrooms for both semesters, (Local B).
-XXXX percent of schools that will complete the culturally responsive professional development series, (Local E).
-XXXX percent of schools that included African- American Studies course (high school) in the master schedule of course offerings, (Local K).
-XXXX students enrolled in African- American Studies (high school) and Ethnic studies (middle school), (Local L).
-XXXX observational feedback to ensure alignment with the intended scope and sequence of the courses, (Local M).
-XXXX completion data for the individual Black Student Success Plans (BSSPs), (Local T).